mwilliams705/email_signature_tool/README.md

 If not, install `maildev` using the node package manager (nodejs: https://nodejs.org/en/)

-Install mail dev with `npm intall -g maildev`
+Install mail dev with `npm install -g maildev`

 Once installed test again with `maildev --version`